pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

     \"<https://graph.microsoft.com/v1.0/appCatalogs/teamsApps/com.microsoft.teamspace.tab.web>\"
 -   Both `websiteUrl` and `contentUrl` are the full URL of the website you want to pin including `https://`.
-If your website is only `http://` you can\'t use that inside of Teams.
+If your website is only `http://` you can't use that inside of Teams.

 In total, this looks like this: